burritoOverflow/burritooverflow.github.io/_posts/2021-04-11-IV-Channels.markdown

 Admin users, unlike passive observers, are provided a textarea input for adding `Post` content.
 When an admin user adds a `Post`, the `Post`'s contents are POSTed to the application server, and the `Post` contents are stored in the database.
 All `Post`s are stored permanently in the same database as messages.

+Displayed above the input for adding new content is a character counter that changes state to reflect the current number of non-white-space characters currently in the input textarea.
+Here, input sizes have been limited to 200 characters or less—the counter changes to red when the limit is met or exceeded.
+Post that meet or exceed this limit are not sent.

 The `Post` schema is as follows:

 ```js